-The Island Rotation Step functionality allows you to define rotation step separately for every island.
-In order to use it check the Enable Island Rotation Step option in the Island Rotation Step panel.
+The Island Rotation Step functionality allows the rotation step to be defined individually for every island.
+In order to use it, check the Enable Island Rotation Step option in the Island Rotation Step panel.
 By default all islands will have a special G rotation step value assigned to them – it means that they will use the global Rotation Step setting from the Basic Options panel.

 In order to pack with the rotation step value on per-island level: